The Night of the Rabbit similar games & best alternatives

 - Dialogue can be lengthy and repetitive

-Broadly representative of its motivational profile, with a few distinct shifts.
-Motivations that often define this kind of title include Survival, Violence, Fellowship, Expression.
-Here, the score leans higher than usual among comparable games on Expression, Story, Fantasy.
+The Night of the Rabbit: A very typical example of its motivational profile.
+Motivations that often define this kind of title include Survival, Violence, Competition, Thrill.
+Here, the score leans higher than usual among comparable games on Expression, Fantasy.
+It leans lower than usual among comparable games on Intimacy.

 -